(You can also watch my video review of the film.)

 There are moments which can change a person's life.
 This isn't a favorite film, nor is it so bad as to be worthy of snide, abusive mockery.
 But it is a film which stands out in my filmgoing experience by virtue of the fact that when I first saw it, at the too-young age of eleven, it scared the living hell out of me.
 The living Hell.
-For this reason, utterly independent of any opinions of the film's overall quality, I am virtually obliged to find it significant.

 When I say I saw it, I of course mean that I saw the first twenty or so minutes of it, after which I could take no more and had to depart.
 The ghost of this particular story particularly enjoyed sneaking up on her victims and surprising them with her "I'm a slowly disintegrating corpse" face, and with what were clearly too many remaining victims still waiting for their turn, I opted for the better part of valor and ran like a frightened little kid rather than see it happen even one more time.
 Hours later, I was still loath to be left alone in a room, and was none too happy with the fact that, as we were on vacation in a house with too few guest beds, I had to sleep on the floor that night.
 There was no way to safely keep watch on the underside of the bed without leaving my back turned to the indescribably hideous things that were surely creeping from beneath the dresser.
 Because of this, I retained a pervasive terror of skeletons and images of dead bodies that persisted until I finally saw Sam Raimi's Army of Darkness, which effectively rewrote my paradigm to the more agreeable "dead people are stupid" viewpoint.